-(7) "Related entity" means:

-(xi)A contractor, recipient or subcontractor of a Party at any tier;

-(xii) A user or customer of a party at any tier; or

-(xiii) A contractor or subcontractor of a user or customer of a Party at any tier.
+- (7) "Related entity" means: - (i) A contractor, recipient, or subcontractor of a Party at any tier; - (ii) A user or customer of a party at any tier; or - (iii) A contractor or subcontractor of a user or customer of a Party at any tier.
 The terms "recipient," "contractor" and "subcontractor" include suppliers of any kind.

-- (c) Cross-waiver of liability: - (8) The Recipient agrees to a waiver of liability pursuant to which it waives all claims against any of the entities or persons listed in paragraphs (c)(1)(i) through (c)(1)(iv) of this Term and Condition based on Damage arising out of Protected Space Operations.
-This crosswaiver shall apply only if the person, entity, or property causing the Damage is involved in Protected Space Operations and the person, entity, or property damaged is damaged by virtue of its involvement in Protected Space Operations.
-The waiver shall apply to any claims for

-Damage, whatever the legal basis for such claims, against:

-(xiv) A Party;
+(c) Cross-waiver of liability:

-(xv) A Party to another Agreement that includes flight on the same Launch Vehicle; (xvi) A Related Entity of any of the entities identified in (c)(1)(i) or (c)(1)(i) of this provision; or

-(xvii) The employees of any of the entities identified in (c)(1)(i) through (c)(1)(iii) of this provision.

-(9) The Recipient agrees to extend the cross-waiver of liability as set forth in paragraph (c)(1) of this provision to its own Related Entities at all tiers by requiring them, by contract or otherwise, to:

-(xviii) Waive all claims against the entities or persons identified in paragraphs (c)(1)(i) through (c)(1)(iv) of this provision; and

-(xix) Require that their Related Entities waive all claims against the entities or persons identified in paragraph (c)(1)(i) through (c)(1)(iv) of this provision.

-- (10) For avoidance of doubt, this cross-waiver includes a cross-waiver of claims arising from the Convention on International Liability for Damage Caused by Space Objects, which entered into force on September 1, 1972, where the person, entity, or property causing the Damage is involved in Protected Space Operations and the person, entity, or property damaged is damaged by virtue of its involvement in Protected Space Operations. - (11) Notwithstanding the other conditions of this provision, this cross-waiver of liability shall not be applicable to: - (xx) Claims between the Recipient and its own Related Entities;

-(xxi) Claims made by a natural person, his/her estate, survivors, or subrogees (except when a subrogee is a Party to an Agreement or is otherwise bound by the terms of this cross- waiver) for bodily injury to, or other impairment of health, or death of such person;
+- (1) The Recipient agrees to a waiver of liability pursuant to which it waives all claims against any of the entities or persons listed in paragraphs (c)(1)(i) through (c)(1)(iv) of this Term and Condition based on Damage arising out of Protected Space Operations.
+This cross-waiver shall apply only if the person, entity, or property causing the Damage is involved in Protected Space Operations and the person, entity, or property damaged is damaged by virtue of its involvement in Protected Space Operations.
+The waiver shall apply to any claims for Damage, whatever the legal basis for such claims, against: - (i) A Party; - (ii) A Party to another Agreement that includes flight on the same Launch Vehicle; - (iii) A Related Entity of any of the entities identified in (c)(1)(i) or (c)(1)(ii) of this provision; or - (iv) The employees of any of the entities identified in (c)(1)(i) through (c)(1)(iii) of this provision. - (2) The Recipient agrees to extend the cross-waiver of liability as set forth in paragraph (c)(1) of this provision to its own Related Entities at all tiers by requiring them, by contract or otherwise, to: - (i) Waive all claims against the entities or persons identified in paragraphs (c)(1)(i) through (c)(1)(iv) of this provision; and - (ii) Require that their Related Entities waive all claims against the entities or persons identified in paragraph (c)(1)(i) through (c)(1)(iv) of this provision. - persons identified in paragraph (c)(1)(i) through (c)(1)(iv) of this provision. - (3) For avoidance of doubt, this cross-waiver includes a cross-waiver of claims arising from the Convention on International Liability for Damage Caused by Space Objects, which entered into force on September 1, 1972, where the person, entity, or property causing the Damage is involved in Protected Space Operations and the person, entity, or property damaged is damaged by virtue of its involvement in Protected Space Operations. - (4) Notwithstanding the other conditions of this provision, this cross-waiver of liability shall not be applicable to: - (i) Claims between the Recipient and its own Related Entities; - (ii) Claims made by a natural person, his/her estate, survivors, or subrogees (except when a subrogee is a Party to an Agreement or is otherwise bound by the terms of this cross-waiver) for bodily injury to, or other impairment of health, or death of such person;

-- (xxii) Claims for Damage caused by willful misconduct; - (xxiii) Intellectual property claims; or - (xxiv) Claims for damages resulting from failure of the Recipient to extend the cross- waiver of liability to its related entities, pursuant to paragraph (c)(2) of this provision. - (12) Nothing in this provision shall be construed to create the basis for a claim or suit where none would otherwise exist. - (13) This cross-waiver shall not be applicable when 51 U.S.C.
-50101 et seq. is applicable. - (14) This cross-waiver shall not apply to or affect the rights and obligations arising from any other Term and Condition or provision of this grant/cooperative agreement.
+- (iii) Claims for Damage caused by willful misconduct; - (iv) Intellectual property claims; or - (v) Claims for damages resulting from failure of the Recipient to extend the cross-waiver of liability to its related entities, pursuant to paragraph (c)(2) of this provision. - (5) Nothing in this provision shall be construed to create the basis for a claim or suit where none would otherwise exist. - (6) This cross-waiver shall not be applicable when 51 U.S.C.
+50101 et seq. is applicable. - (7) This cross-waiver shall not apply to or affect the rights and obligations arising from any other Term and Condition or provision of this grant/cooperative agreement.

-3. Personal Identity Verification of Recipient Personnel.
+3. Personal Identity Verification of Recipient Personnel